pietrosperoni/ai-summarizer/readme.md

 # AI Summarizer

 AI Summarizer is a Python package that uses OpenAI's GPT-3.5 to summarize any given text.
+You can input some text describing what kind of information you are interested in.

 ## Installation